Dabking228/FX-Decimal-Places-Calculation-Python/README.md

 Generate a random record of FX calculations between two currencies into a CSV file.

-Compare different types of exchange rates handling method by using different types of calculations
+Compare different types of exchange rates handling methods by using different types of calculations

 Types of Exchange Rates:
 - Inverted Rate (Without rounding up)